 Instructions

-- Add the stock to a medium pot and bring to the boil on the stovetop.
+- Add 600 ml salt-reduced or salt-free chicken stock/broth to a medium pot and bring to the boil on the stovetop.
 Once the stock is boiling, reduce to low heat.

-- Heat the butter and olive oil in a large pan over medium heat.
+- Heat 1 tbs unsalted butter and 1 tbs olive oil in a large pan over medium heat.
 Once the mix begins to simmer, add the onion and garlic, stirring, and cook until translucent (approximately 3 minutes).

-- Add the rice and stir for 1 minute until fully coated and rice grains turn translucent.
+- Add 300 g Aborio rice and stir for 1 minute until fully coated and rice grains turn translucent.

-- Add the white wine vinegar and cook until liquid is evaporated.
+- Add 1 tbs white wine vinegar and cook until liquid is evaporated.

 - Add 1 cup or ladleful of stock and cook, stirring frequently, until the stock is fully absorbed.
 Continue to add 1 cup of remaining stock at a time, stirring continuously, until fully absorbed (approximately 20 minutes).

-- Add the milk, peas and prawns and cook, stirring frequently, until liquid is fully absorbed and prawns change colour and are cooked through (approximately 5 to 10 minutes).
+- Add 150 ml milk, 150 g frozen peas and 400 g fresh prawns / shrimp and cook, stirring frequently, until liquid is fully absorbed and prawns change colour and are cooked through (approximately 5 to 10 minutes).

-- Stir through the grated parmesan cheese and parsley.
+- Stir through the grated parmesan cheese and 2 tbs fresh parsley.
 If serving to a baby under 12 months, you might like to remove baby’s portion before adding the parmesan.

 - Option 1: For a family meal, let sit for 10 minutes to thicken.
 Option 2: For baby’s meal, transfer to a food processor and blend until you are happy with the consistency.